phuse-org/LinkedDataEducation/README.md

 # LinkedDataEducation
 Education Materials for Linked Data

+####"Unique Identifiers for Pharma" recently moved to its own repository: https://github.com/phuse-org/UIDPharma

 *This page will be developed in 2019 as a repository of information for learning about RDF.*

 For a comprehensive list of Linked Data resources, see [Awesome Semantic Web](https://github.com/semantalytics/awesome-semantic-web).